-Application of new and revised accounting standards effective January 1, 2018
+Application of new and revised accounting standards effective January 1, 2019

-The Company has initially adopted IFRS 9, Financial Instruments ("IFRS 9") from January 1, 2018.
-The effect of initially applying this standard did not have a material impact on the Company's financial statements.
-A number of other new standards are also effective from January 1, 2018, however, were also deemed to not have a material impact on the Company's financial statements.
+The Company has initially adopted IFRS 16, Leases ("IFRS 16") from January 1, 2019.
+A number of other new standards are also effective from January 1, 2019, however, were also deemed to not have a material impact on the Company's financial statements.